andrewwhitten/Salesforce-Mobile-App-Shortcut/README.md

 Deployment

-You can deploy easially to the iOS emulator, however it isn't too helpful given that you need Salesforce Mobile installed as well.
+You can deploy easially to the iOS emulator, however it isn't too helpful given that you need Salesforce Mobile and that can't be installed.

 To deploy to your personal device for testing, your will need an Apple Developer account and some compatiable iPhones or iPads.
 Note that you will have to autherize the app as trusted on each device.